 Why not upgrade your Wi-Fi?
-Here's our guide to the best routers
+Here's our guide to the best routers!

 - Top features: DOCSIS 3.0, 2x Ethernet ports, USB port, Works with most ISPs

 The Netgear C6250 is a cable modem and wireless router in one piece of equipment.
 With 16 downstream channels and DOCSIS 3.0, this router is capable of a theoretical 680Mbps internet connection.
-Wi-Fi 5 delivers AC1600 speeds which break down to 1300Mbps at 5GHz and 300Mbps at 2.4GHz.
-While these speeds aren't crazy, 1300Mbps link speed on the 5GHz band helps it handle fast connections.
+In addition, Wi-Fi 5 delivers AC1600 speeds, which break down to 1300Mbps at 5GHz and 300Mbps at 2.4GHz.
+While these speeds aren't crazy, the 1300Mbps link speed on the 5GHz band helps it handle fast connections.

-This router stands upright in a fairly compact 7.68 inch wide and 7.79-inch tall black housing.
-There are only two Ethernet ports on the back so if you need more than a couple of wired devices, you'll need to add a switch to the mix.
-This modem works with most cable internet providers including Xfinity, Spectrum, Cox, and Cablevision.
+This router stands upright in a reasonably compact 7.68 inch wide and 7.79-inch tall black housing.
+There are only two Ethernet ports on the back, so if you need more than a couple of wired devices, you'll need to add a switch to the mix.
+This modem works with most cable internet providers, including Xfinity, Spectrum, Cox, and Cablevision.
 If you're looking to get your wireless devices online with as little equipment as possible, this router is a solid option.

+If you're looking to connect with a gigabit connection, you'll need a faster DOCSIS 3.1 modem.
+Netgear has a wide range of modems available, including the Nighthawk C7800, supporting the quickest internet speed currently available on cable.
+Keep in mind; it won't pay for itself with rental fees for much longer but still offers great performance, including Wi-Fi in a single box.

 Pros: